 - covering most of a foot or hand

 - anywhere on the body covering an area bigger than the size of the chest

 Don't be afraid to call 911 if you believe this is an emergency regardless whether the injury matches this list or not.
 You are always the best judge of whether or not you need help.

 Minor burns can be treated with a topical burn ointment or spray to reduce pain.
 Ointments should be water soluble.
 Do not pop blisters.

 Continue cooling with running water to help with the pain.

 DO NOT APPLY BUTTER OR OIL TO ANY BURN!
 Butter or lard may feel cool because it comes out of the refrigerator, but the oils will trap heat and make the burn deeper over time.

 - Pain relief: Over the counter pain relievers like ibuprofen or acetaminophen can be used for the pain of a mild burn (typically redness only).
 If stronger pain relief is needed, call a doctor or go to the emergency department.

 - For a video demonstration of burn treatments, watch How to Treat a Burn.
-To understand how deep burns look and what they do to skin, watch Types of Burn and visit the Gallery of Burn Pictures.
+To understand how deep burns look and what they do to skin, visit the Gallery of Burn Pictures.

 - Burns destroy skin and the loss of skin can lead to infection, dehydration and hypothermia (loss of body heat).
 Make sure that burn victims get emergency medical help if experiencing any of the following: